 So she says, “As a writer, I spend lots of time alone.
 Sometimes being a writer can be a lonely business.
 I realized I had developed strategies to deal with loneliness, and as a writer I have access to experts who can provide additional insight.”

 She’s not distorting the truth.
 She’s digging deeper into her own motivation.
+And for her brand archetype, she’s a Role Model.

 Ultimately, it’s not about finding reasons to tell a story.
 It’s about finding a story that fits your reasons.